 See what top fitness studios are doing to create successful for themselves in our Boutique Fitness Benchmark Report

 Do you sometimes find yourself thinking of your customers as challenging or bothersome?
 If so, it’s time for a customer-service “reboot.”
 Greet each customer with a smile, by name, and with a genuine compliment or question.
 Have you noticed Jim making an extra effort to make time for his workouts?
 Tell him you’ve noticed, and say “good job!”
-Have you noticed Sally, who used to be a regular, is usually a no-show these days?
+Have you noticed Sally, who used to be a regular, is usually a no-show these days use your gym check in software and see when the last time stopped in.
 Call her and touch base.
 Or better yet, automate your emails so that one is sent when her absence triggers an alert.
 She’ll appreciate that you’ve noticed her absence.
 Personal attention is a big reason why people choose a small gym over a global gym.

 Evaluate Your Offerings

 Help your clients stay committed and keep them from falling off the wagon by providing fresh fitness offerings.
 Adding or modifying classes, bringing in guest instructors, and creating special promotions keep customers engaged and interested.
 You may also attract new customers in the process.